ibm-cloud-docs/pattern-vpc-security/overview.md

 {{site.data.keyword.attribute-definition-list}}

 # Introduction
-{: #IaaS-security-whitepaper}

-## Introduction
 {: #introduction}

-Understanding and using security in Virtual Private Cloud (VPC) Infrastructure as a Services (IaaS) environments is essential for cloud consultants, architects, and engineers that are looking for security capabilities or solutions within {{site.data.keyword.Bluemix_notm}}.
-This document provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities, options, best practices, and solutioning guidance associated with these capabilities.
+Cloud security is a set of security measures that protect cloud-based data, applications, and infrastructure.
+It's a type of cyber security that involves both cloud providers and their clients.
+Cloud security protects against internal and external threats to business security and ensures that legal requirements are met.
+This document provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities and then proceeds to discuss options, best practices and solutioning guidance associated with those capabilities.
+The scope includes Virtual Private Cloud (VPC) Infrastructure as a Services (IaaS) security capabilities.
+Security in other landing zones such as VMWare and OpenShift will be handled in future documents.

 This document discusses security capabilities or solutions within {{site.data.keyword.Bluemix_notm}}, but other options like 3rd party solutions might be discussed that might be applicable to hybrid or multi-cloud situations.
 Some of the options might also include those from IBM cybersecurity Services (CSS).
 These are presented in the IBM cybersecurity Security Services (CSS) Capabilities section.

-Security in other landing zones such as VMWare and Red Hat OpenShift will be outlined in future documents.
-{: note}
+Overview information on general cloud security concepts can be found at <https://www.ibm.com/topics/cloud-security#:~:text=These%20principles%20are%20built%20on,security%20posture%20management%20(CSPM)>{: external}.
+Another reference source is the security section within the [{{site.data.keyword.Bluemix_notm}} Architecture Center.](https://mediacenter.ibm.com/channel/IBM+Cloud+Architecture+Center/182050661)

 This document is geared toward cloud consultants, architects, engineers, and it assumes that the reader has a level of cloud proficiency and general knowledge of security concepts.
 For more information about general security concepts, see [add link]().
 This is not meant to be a cloud or security tutorial, or technically comprehensive with the particular security solutions mentioned.